Recreational Red Abalone Fisherman Survey

 Fishery Management Preferences

 Survey participants were asked to rate the strength of their support or opposition for fishery management options, given potential benefits or compromises.
-The level of support for each management concept altered slightly with each introduced trade-off. link opens in new windowView detailed results (PDF)(opens in new tab).
+The level of support for each management concept altered slightly with each introduced trade-off.
+Detailed results (PDF).

 Key Results